rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/staff/teams.md

 This shows the team descriptions.

-### C) Contacts
+### C) Staff

-This shows the number of people part of the particular teams.
+This shows the number of staff members who are part of the teams.

 ### D) Email Address